A continuing tale of life in the boonies

 With the permission of the trustees of the Project, which by now included a Member of Parliament, a Professor of Sociology and a former Chief Constable among others, I was able to start the Afternoon Club for the legions of older teenagers and young men of Drummyland.
 Being daylight, when people act with slightly less irrationality than in the evening hours, a few members of the Pak (now called the Aggro) drifted in without conflict.

 Teenage girls came too for the music that was hooked up, and I saw that one lass was actually crocheting a woolen square while she listened.
 Knowing that it would only take one fight to finish off the Afternoon Club, I had a thought.
 Suppose that girl showed other girls how to crochet, and they made dozens of squares, and then sewed them together and presented the finished blankets to Old Age Pensioners.

 It was slow going, but within a week, we had obtained several crochet hooks and made five squares.
 Time to phone the press.

 The resultant photograph in a national paper of three girls crocheting blankets for pensioners, while several other girls pretended to, had an unanticipated effect beyond the immediate beneficial publicity.
 Bags of wool began to arrive from all over Scotland.
 Not all of them came to the Project, though.
-Some wool was mailed to the new police station in Easterhouse, and I would get a testy call to come collect it because they were not in the effing knitting business, they were in the jailing business.
+Some wool was mailed to the new police station in Easterhouse, and I would get a testy call to come collect it because they were not in the fucking knitting business, they were in the jailing business.